Nitecon/IdAuth/README.md

 WIP
 ===
-The module now functional but needs a lot of work and unit tests
+The module now functional but needs a lot of work and unit tests.
+Please note the 100% coverage indicator is currently not accurate as it only has one test file with 100% coverage :)

 Iap
 =====